 The rune for joy, this can also indicate happy fellowship.
 Everybody wants to get this rune!

-The hagalaz rune stone symbolizes hail.
+The Hagalaz rune stone symbolizes hail.
 Hagalaz is like a storm and while it can create destruction, it will also pass.
-The hail will melt.
-Better days will come.
+The hail will melt, and better days will come.

-The need fire which was used for purification to ward off evil.
-The rune is indicating need in general, and doing what you must to meet these needs, sometimes while you are waiting for better times.
+The need of fire, which was used for purification to ward off evil.
+This rune’s meaning indicates need in general, and doing what you have to meet these needs, sometimes while waiting for better times.

 Ice or standstill.
 When you pull this, know that things will seem stuck and forward motion will seem impossible.
 Like hail melts, so will ice.
-This can represent obstacles in your way or it can be counseling that you not act at this time.
+This can represent obstacles in your way, or it can be counselling that you shouldn’t act at this time.
 It can also counsel not reacting to people or situations.

 The year, or a full cycle.
-The concept of being patient while things happen at the speed they are supposed to can be the meaning.
+The concept of being patient while things happen at the speed they are is this rune’s meaning.
 Jera can also mean reaping what you sow from hard work, and looking forward to a good harvest.